- 1 Is it easier to knead by hand or in a stand mixer?

 If the dough still needs kneading, rest the mixer for 5 minutes and knead for five minutes more.
 Continue this process until the bread dough is well kneaded.
 Knead for a minute by hand and keep aside for proving.

 Generally speaking, the plain flour dough like white, pita or French bread will take 7-10 minutes.
 This kneading time will increase to 12-15 minutes for harder dough such as whole wheat bread and seed bread or wet dough like sourdough.
 Breakfast rolls and cornbread come together rather quickly in 5-7 minutes.

 Here’s a quick video to help you make the perfect dough in your stand mixer.

 Best KitchenAid mixer for bread making

-While the smallest stand mixer (the Artisan Mini) can work with soft and light dough, you need a stronger mixer with a powerful motor for making a heavy dough.
+While the smallest stand mixer (the Artisan Mini) can work with soft and light dough, the stronger mixers with powerful motors almost always are the best KitchenAid mixers for making bread.

 If your mixer has a lower-powered motor, it may take as much time to knead bread dough as kneading by hand.
 A powerfully motored stand mixer will take the least amount of time to knead bread dough.

 Your KitchenAid Classic doesn’t have the necessary power to work on a heavy dough like bread.
 You can get by making the odd bread loaf but this is not the mixer for regular bread making.